Skip to content

 1. Understanding the Tool Architecture

-The Tool class implements three key methods:
+The Tool class implements a standardized interface with:

 Key Concepts